Knott’s Berry Farm

 If you would like to experience the great views of Orange County without the adrenaline rush of Wind Seeker, this is the ride for you.
 Just sit down and relax while the rotating cabin climbs the high tower to the top.
 Enjoy the view from the top for a while before descending slowly to the ground.

-If you are not a thrill seeker or if you are afraid of heights avoid this ride.
-Otherwise enjoy the thrill of being propelled at high speed to a height of 254 feet and then being rendered weightless while you are dropping back to the ground level.
+If you are not a thrill seeker or if you are afraid of heights then avoid this ride.
+Otherwise, enjoy the thrill of being propelled at high speed to a height of 254 feet and then being rendered weightless while you are dropping back to the ground level.
 You will bounce a few times until you settle back down.

 This is similar to La Revolución ay Fiesta Village but not as intense.
 The ride spins fast while undulating up and down.